 Designers always need unique concepts, clues, or inspiration for producing useful and unique buttons for your mobile or web apps.
 Let’s take a look at the factors that you can’t miss out on while designing UX buttons:

-If you are concerned about button shapes, make squares with rounded corners or square-shaped button designs, based on the app or website style.
+If you are concerned about button shapes, make squares with rounded corners or square-shaped button design, based on the app or website style.
 Studies recommended that rounded corners improve data processing and the center of the element grabs your attention.

 If you want to execute something different from traditional button shapes, try to conduct usability testing on your designs to make sure that people can simply recognize the buttons.